guessi/kubectl-grep/README.md

 Filter Kubernetes resources by matching their names

-# Requirements

-- Kubernetes 1.24.0+
-- Kubectl 1.24.0+
-- Krew 0.4.3+

 # Compatibility

 please refer to [Kubernetes version policy](https://kubernetes.io/docs/setup/release/version-skew-policy/#kubectl) and [CHANGELOG](CHANGELOG.md) for supported version matrix.

-Example: `kubectl-grep` build with Kubernetes-1.24.x should be compatable with Kubernetes cluster version 1.24, 1.25, 1.26.

 # Why we need it?